The TPEA has acted as an independent union since its certification on January 25, 1944.

 ARTICLE IV Membership: All employees of THK Rhythm Automotive, whose job is covered by the Collective Agreement between the Company and the Association, must become a member of the Association.

-- Membership in the Association will be obtained by the signing of an application care, and the payment of an initiation fee of $10.00.
+- Membership in the Association will be obtained by the signing of an application card, and the payment of an initiation fee of $10.00.
 This fee will apply to all persons who become new members after the effective date of this constitution.

 - Every applicant shall sign a membership card of the Association agreeing to join with the other employees, who are members of the Association in bargaining collectively, through the Association with the Company and to abide by the constitution and to comply with the rules, regulations and by-laws thereof.